 The intent of the Commercial Medical Marijuana Land Use Ordinance is to bring existing cannabis operations into compliance with County and State regulations.
 This has been a process for all preexisting cannabis operations, and it is not uncommon for sites to be found out of compliance while they are engaged in the permit process.
 The typical process is for the County to notify the applicant and to work with the applicant to resolve and correct any instances of non-compliance.
 The instances of non-compliance (violations) found on this site in inspections that occurred in 2020 and 2021 are not at all unusual to pre-existing cannabis operations engaged in the permit process and there is nothing that has been found on the site that is uniquely egregious.
 What is unique to this operation is that County staff failed to provide the operator with any written notification of the areas of non-compliance prior to the Planning Commission hearing.
-The applicant correctly states that the Planning Commission hearing.
-A state of the provide the pro little more than one month after the Planning Commission hearing County staff visited the site (July 26, 2022) and found that all the areas of non-compliance cited in the November 2021 inspection report had been corrected (Attachment 6) and that the site was in compliance with applicable standards.
+The applicant correctly states that the Planning Commission hearing was the first opportunity that they had had to review any inspection results.
+A little more than one month after the Planning Commission hearing County staff visited the site (July 26, 2022) and found that all the areas of non-compliance cited in the November 2021 inspection report had been corrected (Attachment 6) and that the site was in compliance with applicable standards.
 For these reasons, the County Planning Department recommends that the Board of Supervisors approve the appeal and approve the Conditional Use Permit subject to the recommended conditions of approval.